b-u-n/discord.js-mock-interactions/README.md

   `{type: 'INTEGER', name: 'amount', value: 1000}`

 Notably, we set the value for the 'amount' option this time.
-That works for any option. ^-^
+That works for any option, just like the option name.

 Let's wait a second, then check our balance again. :)

 ```
-client.emit('interactionCreate', checkBalance);
+client.emit('interactionCreate', balance);
 ```

 Ahhh now you see how easy unit testing interactions can be :)